AB-1332

 Key Takeaways

-• Authorizes licensed microbusinesses to ship medical cannabis directly to patients who live over 60 miles from a retailer.
+• Authorizes licensed microbusinesses to ship medical cannabis directly to patients who live over 60 miles from retailers.

 Summary